About the Researcher

 This research was built to help women like you.
 So is the assessment.

 The Workplace Targeting Assessment measures the impact of targeting across 6 critical areas of your life.
 18 questions.
-10 minutes.
+Five minutes.
 Built from the data these women provided.